Search for the low-lying excited baryon $\Sigma^*(1/2^-)$ through process $\Lambda^+_c \to \Lambda K^0 \pi^+$: Theoretical Formalism

 where the transition potential $V_{ij}$ represents a $3\times3$ matrix for the interaction kernal with three coupling channels $\bar{K}N$, $\pi\Sigma$, and $\pi\Lambda$.
-The one can be taken from Ref.~\cite{Roca:2013av},
+This potential can be taken from Ref.~\cite{Roca:2013av},

-where $f$ is the average meson decay constant that $f=1.123f_{\pi}$ where $f_{\pi}$ is the pion decay constant $f_{\pi}=92.4$~MeV.
-The values of coefficients $C_{ij}$ are presented in Table~\ref{tab:Cij}. where each coefficient of the potentials of the unitary amplitudes is multiplied by one real parameter $\alpha^1_{ij}$ to give rise the resonance $\Sigma^*(1/2^-)$~\cite{Roca:2013cca}, and we tabulate these parameters in Table~{\ref{tab:1}}.
+where $f$ is the average meson decay constant, with $f=1.123f_{\pi}$ and $f_{\pi}=92.4$ MeV.
+The values of coefficients $C_{ij}$ are presented in Table~\ref{tab:Cij}, where each coefficient of the potentials of the unitary amplitudes is multiplied by one real parameter $\alpha^1_{ij}$ to give rise to the resonance $\Sigma^*(1/2^-)$~\cite{Roca:2013cca}, and we tabulate these parameters in Table~{\ref{tab:1}}.

-The $G$ in Eqs.~(\ref{eq:T-sigma}) and ~(\ref{Eq:BS}) is the loop function of the meson-baryon system~\cite{Inoue:2001ip},
+The $G$ in Eqs.~(\ref{eq:T-sigma}) and (\ref{Eq:BS}) is the loop function of the meson-baryon system~\cite{Inoue:2001ip},

 where $M_{i}$ and $m_{i}$ are the masses of baryon and meson of $i$-th coupled channel, respectively. $P$ is the four-momentum of the meson-baryon system, and $q$ is the four-momentum of meson in the center-of-mass frame.
 In this work, we take the dimensional regularization method, and the loop function could be written as,